aly-wu/BeMusic/README.md

 For each of your public methods, also include usage examples.
 What do expected inputs and outputs look like in practice?
 For example, a usage example for add(x,y) would be add(2, 3) = 5.

+To run the BeMusic application, run the RunBeMusic main class file.

+RunBeMusic

+    main - Initializes database and loads GUI on Login window.

-Below is a list of the classes avaliable and their public methods, though to use the intended program, only the loginFrame.java file is needed to start the program.
+Below is a list of the classes avalaible, their public methods (including usage examples), though to use the intended program, only the RunBeMusic.java file is needed to start the program.

 BeMusicDatabase